daniellek1995/Microsoft-ARM-templates/README.md

 deploy a container to storage account in order to add blobs later.
 You'll need to provide the RS name, the container name and the storage account name.
-6. create blobs and copy them from one storage account to another (without using AzCopy)
+6. create blobs and copy them from one storage account to another (without using AzCopy) this script will create 100 txt files in the local computer, and then will upload it to the container we just
 page_type: sample
 products:
 - azure